-All the solids mapped in the diagram to the right appear at specific concentration and temperature ranges in the P2O5 - Na2O - H2O system.
+All the solids mapped in the diagram below appear at specific concentration and temperature ranges in the P2O5 - Na2O - H2O system.

 The phase diagram for the system at 25°C is shown below.
 The abscissa in the diagram is the Na2O fraction.
 The ordinate is the number of moles of water per mole of salt.
 The dashed blue lines are tie-lines connecting the saturated liquid with the corresponding solid.
 Only the tie-lines marking the transition to another stable solid phase are shown.